-Now that I’ve shamelessly added wood planking to this blog’s header, and changed the post background to a particularly fetching salmon hue, I figure it’s high time I wrote about a trip the wife and I took to Colorado, exactly two years ago this month.
+Having shared effusively my admiration for the Man from Longmont, I figure it high Rocky Mountain time I wrote about a trip the wife and I took to Colorado, exactly two years ago this month.

 Just one year into my own early retirement master plan, I’d already read through Mr. Money Mustache’s blog TWICE.
 The guy (Pete) has like 500 posts.
 So you can imagine how much precious work time I had invested in this radical new form of frugality, driven by purpose rather than coupon-clipping.